The Private Future by Martin Pawley

 The book contends that individuals in Western culture are becoming more private.
 People are becoming islands unto themselves as family and community broke down.
 What was the cause of this breakdown?
 Here, the book becomes less prescient, and instead fits into a general pattern of cultural analysis of the fifties and sixties.
 Among the causes are, of course, consumerism, and the rise of popular culture and the media that carried that culture – cinema, television and radio.
 “Can these shoals of anonymous commuters,” he wonders, “fed on sports reports and salacious advertising really be called communities?
 Are these thinly populated, fenced-off brick boxes really the homes of families?
 Do ten or twenty million of them amount to a society?
 Surely not.” (p.8) The tenor is very 1970s: “shoals of anonymous commuters”, “fenced off brick boxes”, “sports reports and salacious advertising” – against popular culture, against space, light and suburban homes for the masses, and reducing people to anonymous “shoals”.

-Although The Guardian might regard Pawley as “prescient”, his critique is of the extant society, the future he foresaw was very much his now.
-The conditions for the private future were already there – the future would merely bring further privatisation and the withering of community.
-This is not a vision for now.
+Although The Guardian might regard Pawley as “prescient”, his critique is of the extant society, the future he foresaw was very much the now in which he was writing.
+The conditions for the his “private future” already existed – the future of his title would bring more privatisation and a further withering of community.
+This is not a vision of how the world would be for us, in our now.
 As Pawley notes “The conditions of life have changed dramatically over the last thirty years… ” (p.16).
-And the society these changes have brought about – in which families have become smaller as children leave home and elders move to retirement homes or nursing homes, in which there are no connections with shop assistants, because ” with modern objects like fridges and freezers, [there is] no need to visit shops as often” – is the society Pawley is describing in the 1970s.
+And the society these changes have brought about – in which families have become smaller as children leave home and elders move to retirement homes or nursing homes, in which there are no connections with shop assistants, because ” with modern objects like fridges and freezers, [there is] no need to visit shops as often” – is the society of the 1970s in which he Pawley was writing.

 The book itself is rather slim, 200 pages in the paperback edition, and is more polemic than penetrating analysis.
 There is no bibliographic information, and few references to other sociologists or hard data; the book stands or falls on the basis of Pawley’s insights, rather than evidence adduced from other sources.
 The books rambles somewhat – for example, because of the concentration on consumerism as a facet of privatisation, there is anti-capitalist rant, yet this somehow feels shoe-horned into the argument.
 The book is also sometimes contradictory – for example, you might wonder if Pawley desires the private future, rather than being against it.
 And is he for or against freedom and emancipation?
 You would think he would be for both things.
 Yet he rails against the washing machines and fridges that enable women more free time (and thus to work and to become politically involved) because they do not require somebody (usually, in the 1960s, a wife) to visit shops, or otherwise be involved in the community.